btschwertfeger/python-cmethods/README.md

 python-cmethods empowers scientists to effectively address those biases in climate data, ensuring greater accuracy and reliability in research and decision-making processes.
-By leveraging cutting-edge techniques and seamless integration with popular libraries like `xarray`_ and `Dask`_, this package simplifies the process of bias adjustment, even when dealing with large-scale climate simulations and extensive spatial domains.
+By leveraging cutting-edge techniques and seamless integration with popular libraries like [xarray](https://xarray.dev/) and [Dask](https://docs.dask.org/en/stable/), this package simplifies the process of bias adjustment, even when dealing with large-scale climate simulations and extensive spatial domains.

 In this way, for example, modeled data, which on average represent values that are too cold, can be easily bias-corrected by applying any adjustment procedure